 Given the new international framework set up by the Paris Agreement and Sustainable Development Goals (SDGs), the Just Transition movement, which aims at transforming energy systems into a sustainable, clean and safe version of themselves while considering aspects of social justice, would benefit from a critical reflection and systematic analysis on broader dimensions and implications of the interlinkages between global energy transition and justice in the context of ‘low carbon development pathways’.

-Jointed initiated by Friedrich-Ebert-Foundation and Bread for the World and implemented mainly by Climate & Development Advice, the project aims at elaborating a study on global energy transformation as a matter of justice (phase 1), followed by outreach activities (phase 2) in selected developing countries with a view to influencing the Nationally Determined Contributions (NDCs) and Pathway 2050 implementation and elaboration from a just transition perspective.
-The methodological framework is expected to deliver a system of criteria and indicators to measure the level of "justice" enshrined in NDCs.
+Jointly initiated by Friedrich-Ebert-Foundation and Bread for the World and implemented mainly by Climate & Development Advice, this project studied global energy transformation as a matter of justice (phase 1), followed by outreach activities (phase 2) in selected developing countries with the goal of influencing the Nationally Determined Contributions (NDCs) and Pathway 2050 implementation and elaboration from a just transition perspective.
+The methodological framework was designed to deliver a system of criteria and indicators to measure the level of "justice" enshrined in NDCs.
 10-12 country case studies were also included.